Splyth/slack_bot/README.md

   @BOT_NAME sticker me - use text after command to query giphey for sticker

-  @BOT_NAME tableflip - responds with a tableflip emoji
+  @BOT_NAME table flip - responds with a tableflip emoji

-  @BOT_NAME putitback - responds with a reversetableflip emoji
+  @BOT_NAME put it back - responds with a reversetableflip emoji

-  @BOT_NAME flipcoin - responds with either head or tails
+  @BOT_NAME flip coin - responds with either head or tails

   @BOT_NAME decide - responds randomly with one of the words after this command

-  @BOT_NAME callthecops - responds with an image of anime cops with the caption "You Called"
+  @BOT_NAME call the cops - responds with an image of anime cops with the caption "You Called"

   @BOT_NAME kill me - reacts to user message, kicks user from channel, and sends user a DM with a quote about death